bittyphp/bitty-security/README.md

 #### PlainTextEncoder

-The `PlainTextEncoder`, as you may have guessed, doesn't actually encode a password; it simply returns password as it was received.
+The `PlainTextEncoder`, as you may have guessed, doesn't actually encode a password; it simply returns the password as it was received.
 It comes in handy when testing the authentication system, but is definitely not recommended for real world use.

 ```php
 <?php